connext/rest-api-client/README.md

 There are more example requests on the `examples` directory in the format of `.http` files which can be executed using a VSCode Extension if you would like: [Rest Client Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

+# API Reference
+You can find Swagger docs on the interface here: http://18.223.112.148:5040/documentation/static/index.html#/